How to Create a Written Information Security Plan (WISP) to Protect Sensitive Data, Meet Compliance Standards, and Prevent Security Breaches

 2. Identify Relevant Laws and Compliance Requirements

 Each government agency has unique regulations.
-Your WDSP must align with these standards:
+Your WISP must align with these standards:

 IRS Compliance